Sue Verizon in small claims court

 To sue Verizon in small claims court while using DoNotPay, follow these simple steps:

-Download DoNotPay’s app for the iPhone or use your web browser.
+Download DoNotPay for iOS or use the web app in your web browser.

 Make sure that your issue is qualified for small claims court.

 If you’d like to know if your issue is suitable for small claims court, you need to know for what and how much you are trying to sue Verizon for.
-DoNotPay’s chatbots will ask you what claim you have, what type of court award you’re requesting, and what amount of money you want in the trial’s settlement.
+DoNotPay will ask you what claim you have, what type of court award you’re requesting, and what amount of money you want in the settlement.

 You can seek two types of awards in a small claims court.
 The first is equitable, which isn’t commonly given in the result of small claims court cases.
 The second is monetary, which is also known as a legal award.
 Most small claims courts will grant you a monetary award in the result of your trial.